therealsaumil/emux/docs/emulating-tenda-ac15.md

 The system starts up.
 Looking at some of the `system()` commands from the output above, we observe that a Bridge Interface `br0` has been created and assigned the IP address `192.168.0.1`.
-We can inspect the network interfaces and listening ports from the ARM-X HOSTFS Shell:
+We can inspect the network interfaces and listening ports from the EMUX HOSTFS Shell:

 ```
-ARM-X HOSTFS [TENDA]:~> ifconfig -a
+EMUX HOSTFS [TENDA]:~> ifconfig -a
 :         :
 br0       Link encap:Ethernet  HWaddr 52:54:00:12:34:56
           inet addr:192.168.0.1  Bcast:192.168.0.255  Mask:255.255.255.0